ory/keto/README.md

-The [Ory Network](https://www.ory.sh/cloud) is the fastest, most secure and worry-free way to use Ory's Services. **Ory Permissions** is powered by the Ory Keto open source identity server, and it's fully API-compatible.
+The [Ory Network](https://www.ory.sh/cloud) is the fastest, most secure and worry-free way to use Ory's Services. **Ory Permissions** is powered by the Ory Keto open source permission server, and it's fully API-compatible.

 - Fully managed, highly available, maintenance-free services
 - GDPR-compliant secure storage with data regionality